-15. In 2014-15, two Director of Audit's Reports on the results of VFM audits were submitted to the President of LegCo in April (Report No. 62) and October 2014 (Report No. 63), covering a total of 18 audit subjects.
-The Director of Audit's Report No. 62 has eight subjects while the Director of Audit's Report No. 63 has ten subjects.
+- 15. In 2017-18, two Director of Audit's Reports on the results of VFM audits were submitted to the President of LegCo in April (Report No. 68) and October 2017 (Report No. 69), covering a total of 17 audit subjects.
+The Director of Audit's Report No. 68 has eight subjects while the Director of Audit's Report No. 69 has nine subjects.
+Against a target of issuing 18 VFM audit reports to audited bodies in 2017-18, only 17 audit subjects were included in the Director of Audit's Reports in 2017-18 because two related subjects were merged into one report in the Director of Audit's Report No. 69 released in November 2017. - 16.
+The PAC selected the following five subjects for public hearing: - (a) "Government's support and monitoring of charities", "Monitoring of charitable fund-raising activities" and "Provision of district council funds for community involvement projects" (Chapters 1, 2 and 4 of Report No. 68); and

-- 16. The PAC has selected the following seven subjects for public hearing: - (a) planning, construction and redevelopment of public rental housing flats, Mega Events Fund and promoting the development of social enterprises in Report No. 62; and - (b) provision of long-term care services for the elderly, provision of health services for the elderly, new Civil Aviation Department Headquarters, and administration of the air traffic control and related services in Report No. 63.
+(b) "Administration of lump sum grants by the Social Welfare Department" and "Procurement and maintenance of government vessels" (Chapters 1 and 2 of Report No. 69).

+For all the remaining Chapters of Reports No. 68 and No. 69, the PAC also showed great interest and investigated them by making written enquiries.
 The PAC examined at length a number of issues raised in the audit reports.
 The audit conclusions and recommendations were generally accepted by the PAC and the auditees.
 Like the VFM audit reports issued in past years, some audit subjects in these two reports hit the headlines of newspapers and were widely reported.
 In general, the comments from the media and the public were supportive of Audit's findings.